Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 * **Overall 100**

 **Note:**
 *For both mobile and desktop versions of accommodation.html, I knew that there were some same issues as courses.html (such as the size of images, rel="noopener", javaScript of Font Awesome) so I fixed these first before the test.
-For some reason, perfomance on mobile is not high although it is same as courses andn I reduced the size of images.*
+For some reason, performance on mobile is not high although it is same as courses and I reduced the size of images.*

 <ins>[register.html - Mobile](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/pre-test-lighthouse-mobile-register.png)</ins>
 * Performance 93: OK